Saifa36622/DRL_HW2/README.md

 ![image](https://github.com/user-attachments/assets/4c936d0d-a4d8-4c2a-9928-7d53d6ddd7ed)

+from the reward and count term we will clearly see that Normal q out perform both Epislon tunning while the epsilon 0.9996(Decrease epsilon) may have explore then exploit the reward faster than the other but in the exploit phase due to lack of enough information of the best action on somestate the agent performance will be drop on this phase ,On the contrast the epsilon 0.9998(Increase epsilon) will go to phase exploit slower ,So if compare in equal episode it will be normal that the less epsilon that fit that amount of episode might out perform the bigger one ,On the contraty if the number of episode increase the epsilon 0.9998(Increase epsilon) might out perfomrthe normal one .

 we plot the Q-value from the state cart pose and pole pose as follow

 ![image](https://github.com/user-attachments/assets/bd0aafbf-7d7d-48a8-afd0-790ef445a06f)

 ![image](https://github.com/user-attachments/assets/44df1089-6432-4228-9197-47e56a0cca1b)

+we will cleary see that epsilon did not effect the q-value that much,All of the graph have similr trend ,indicate that on every cart position ,pole position is try to convert in to the middle but the cart position is not convert we will clearly see that from the graph ,might be due to the reward function set up that did not reward the cart position that much ,So the agent is only exploit the pole pose reward term and did not care for cart position

 and we track the state visite in heatmap in every timestep